Department of Ayacucho

+History

 A referendum was held on 30 October 2005, in order to decide whether the department would merge with the departments of Ica and Huancavelica to form the new Ica-Ayacucho-Huancavelica Region, as part of the decentralization process in Peru.
 The proposal failed and no merger was carried out.

 Political division

 The department is divided into 11 provinces (provincias, singular: provincia), which are composed of 111 districts (distritos, singular: distrito).

 Provinces

-The provinces, with their capitals in parenthesis, are:
+The provinces, with their capitals in parentheses, are: